Dr David Kerry Chisholm

-Commission from Alex Raineri "Lombard" for solo Piano (World Premiere Brisbane October 2019)
+Commission from Alex Raineri "Lombard" for solo Piano, World Premiere Brisbane Music Festival, Australia October 2019.
+(1.5 minutes)

-Commission from San Francisco Contemporary Music Players "deepfake" for bass flute, bass/contrabass clarinet, contrabassoon, piano, cello, double bass, and 4-part low-fi electronics (March 2020 premiere delayed until April 2022, due to global pandemic)
+Commission from San Francisco Contemporary Music Players "deepfake" for bass flute, bass/contrabass clarinet, contrabassoon, piano, cello, double bass, and 4-part low-fi electronics, premiere delayed until April 2022, due to global pandemic.
+(23 minutes)